ringa-js/ringa/docs/docs/index.md

 Our goal is 100% coverage so there is a little work to do!

 <img src="https://i.imgur.com/G564KCy.png" alt="Test Results" style="width: 500px;"/>

+## Background

+RingaJS was built in my spare time the last year as a way to shift the most difficult concepts of rapid application development into a library to improve my own personal development speed.
+It was also designed as a way to organize enterprise applications in a way that made it extremely easy to monitor teams as they work in a growing codebase.

 ## Contributors